 Twenty-eight years on, Argentina again boast the best player in the world and rely on him as the focal point of the team.
 But Lionel Messi cannot do it entirely on his own, either.

-Argentina have won all five of their World Cup matches so far by just one goal, with Messi scoring four in the tournament and providing the crucial assist for Di Maria’s extra-time winner against Switzerland in the last 16.
+Argentina has won all five of its World Cup matches so far by just one goal, with Messi scoring four in the tournament and providing the crucial assist for Di Maria’s extra-time winner against Switzerland in the last 16.

 While Messi has been Argentina’s matchwinner, Di Maria is the man who allowed coach Alejandro Sabella to build a team that could get the best out of the Barcelona star.
 Shifting Di Maria from a winger into midfield coincided with a 14-match unbeaten run in qualifying that saw the team finish top of the South American table.